 - The need to manage your own requirements for availability and backups

-When choosing the Phased transition path, the migration happens in two steps (phases) over a 2 – 4 year period, allowing a move to Microsoft Dynamics 365 Business Central on-premises and then to a SaaS deployment from there, smoothly resolving limitations along the way.
+When choosing the lift and shift upgrade, the migration happens in two phases over a 6-month – 2-year period, allowing a move to Microsoft Dynamics 365 Business Central On-Premises and then to a SaaS deployment from there, smoothly resolving limitations along the way.
 This is an ideal way for larger and more complex installations to transition to Microsoft Dynamics 365 Business Central SaaS.
-Choosing this option from 1ClickFactory gives you the benefit of having control over the cost, as the bulk of the upgrade is charged at a fixed price and the redesign work is minimized.

-Transition to Dynamics 365 Business Central: Phase 1
+Transition to Dynamics 365 Business Central: “lift” phase

 - Execute a scope clarification workshop to determine what modifications need to be moved.